372groupproject/milestones-team10-andresbarragan-jacksontroyer-1/code/README.txt

-    Shows how characters are used and prints them Shows isDigit, checks if character is a digit Shows isLetter, checks if a character is a letter
+    Shows how characters are used and prints them Shows isDigit, checks if character is a digit Shows isLetter, checks if a character is a letter Shows asUppercase and asLowercase: transforms characters to either uppercase or lower case based on which one is called.

 Numbers.Text:
     Shows all the examples of Numbers that were presented in the paper and many examples of them in use them